Hooshangi/git-tutorial-08-17-2020/README.md

 	-can use `git log --oneline ` to specify different versions in histroy

 -`git commit -m "MESSAGE"`: this is to do the commit in a short cut

+-`git remote add origin <URL>` : adds <URL> with the name origin -`git push origin master`: pushed the master branch to the origin remote -`git pull origin master`: pulls the master branch from origin from

+-git remote -v